meilinz/yitiao/README.md

 # yitiao
 Code for extracting and analyzing classifier-noun pairs from a Mandarin Chinese corpus

 The raw data (SogouCS, 2008 version) is from Sogou Labs accessible via https://www.sogou.com/labs/resource/cs.php (Look for the 2008 version).
+The processed data and analysis code are available at https://osf.io/8zwrm/.

 The pipeline follows the order specified below.
 Some code are wrapped in a bash script.
 You may need to modify the input and output folders for your specific folder structure.